-- 1 Describe relative atomic mass, $A_r$ , as the average mass of the isotopes of an element compared to 1/12th of the mass of an atom of ${ m ^{12}C}$ - 2 Define relative molecular mass, $M_r$ , as the sum of the relative atomic masses.
-Relative formula mass, $M_r$ , will be used for ionic compounds - 3 Calculate reacting masses in simple proportions.
-Calculations will not involve the mole concept
+- 1 Describe relative atomic mass, $A_r$ , as the average mass of the isotopes of an element compared to 1/12th of the mass of an atom of C - 2 Define relative molecular mass, $M_r$ , as the sum of the relative atomic masses.
+Relative formula mass, $M_r$ , will be used for ionic compounds to calculate:

-3.3 The mole and the Avogadro constant ore Supplement State that the mole, mol, is the unit of amount of substance and that one mole contains 6.02 × 10 particles, e.g. atoms, ions, molecules; this number is the Avogadro constant 3 Use the relationship amount of substance (mol) = mass (g) molar mass (g/mol) to calculate: (a) amount of substance (b) mass (c) molar mass (d) relative atomic mass or relative molecular/formula mass (e) number of particles, using the value of the Avogadro constant 4 Use the molar gas volume, taken as 24 dm at room temperature and pressure, r.t.p., in calculations involving gases 1 State that concentration can be measured in g/dm or mol/dm 5 Calculate stoichiometric reacting masses, limiting reactants, volumes of gases at r.t.p., volumes of solutions and concentrations of solutions expressed in g/dm and mol/dm , including conversion between cm and dm 6 Use experimental data from a titration to calculate the moles of solute, or the concentration or volume of a solution 7 Calculate empirical formulae and molecular formulae, given appropriate data 8 Calculate percentage yield, percentage composition by mass and percentage purity, given appropriate data
+3.3 The mole and the Avogadro constant

+- 1 State that the mole, mol, is the unit of amount of substance and that one mole contains $6.02 \times 10^{23}$ particles, e.g. atoms, ions, molecules; this number is the Avogadro constant - 2 Use the relationship - amount of substance (mol) = $\frac{\text{mass (g)}}{\text{molar mass (g/mol)}}$

+- (a) amount of substance - (b) mass - (c) molar mass - (d) relative atomic mass or relative molecular/formula mass - (e) number of particles, using the value of the Avogadro constant - 3 Use the molar gas volume, taken as 24 dm at room temperature and pressure, r.t.p., in calculations involving gases - 4 State that concentration can be measured in g/dm or mol/dm - 5 Calculate stoichiometric reacting masses, limiting reactants, volumes of gases at r.t.p., volumes of solutions and concentrations of solutions expressed in g/dm and mol/dm, including conversion between cm and dm - 6 Use experimental data to calculate the concentration of a solution in a titration - 7 Calculate empirical formulae and molecular formulae, given appropriate data - 8 Calculate percentage yield, percentage composition by mass and percentage purity, given appropriate data